marcello360/TowerAcronymBot/README.md

 ## Disclaimer

-This bot is not affiliated with Reddit or any aviation authority.
+This bot is not affiliated with Reddit or any game developer.
 Acronym explanations are provided for informational purposes only.
+The snark is purely for entertainment.

 ---

-**Happy flying! ✈️**
+**Happy gaming! 🎮**